Mule Barn Tavern — New Sandy Hook Rations

 Ferrise was able to square away a near-forgotten relic of the Hook’s past.
 After the mules and horses were retired, according to a 1999 Asbury Park Park Press story on the structure (known officially as Building #35), it was used as an officer’s barracks during World War II and then a NCO club (with Tiki Bar) in the 1950s.
 Given recognition in the old barn were the last two horses used by fort mounted patrols (“Pogo” and “Lans”).

-At its peak, as World War II was beginning, about 8,000 military and civilian personnel were stationed at Fort Hancock.
-After the military decommissioned the peninsula in 1974, Sandy Hook became a National Park — the Gateway National Recreation Area (with 2+ million summer visitors).
+At its fighting peak, as World War II was beginning, about 8,000 military and civilian personnel were stationed at Fort Hancock.
+After the US Army decommissioned the peninsula in 1974, Sandy Hook became a National Park — the Gateway National Recreation Area (with 2+ million summer visitors).

 I respect the tavern’s website promise — “where delectable flavors meet historic charm.”
 It’s something different.
 Americans are “eating out” less frequently nowadays due to a shaky economy and yet their true power — to seek out competitors (ie, other restaurants) — holds supreme.
 With some 27,000 NJ restaurants operating statewide, it’s an American commerce mainstay that is today more perplexing than inspiring.
 “Restaurateur” is among the most difficult and challenging businesses there are.
 That person must address so many concerns, complete so many tasks, satisfy so many tastes, and manage so many personalities.
 They must look good while doing it; every day too.
 It must be a calling with lots of adaptation along the way.